Article

 So, what is the alternative?
 Turning to an agency like Eleken for a team extension!
 Eleken has a diverse pool of design talents and is able to quickly match you with a designer familiar with your industry.
 You can hire a designer (or designers) for 2 months and then decide if you want to continue working with a team of such size.
 It’s much less risky!

-Scenario 2: your company wants to enhance the user experience and modernize the existing products by redesigning UI/UX
+In the second scenario, let’s imagine your company wants to enhance the user experience and modernize the existing products by redesigning UI/UX.

 Even successful solutions eventually require redesign, mostly for two reasons: